mariodavid/mariodavid.github.io/_drafts/cuba-on-cloud-foundry.md

 cf login -a https://api.run.pivotal.io
 {% endhighlight %}

 After doing so your command line is ready to go to push your application.
 But first, let's have a look at the web UI which allows you to view the running instances.
-After a successful [login](https://login.run.pivotal.io/login)

 <a href="{{ site.url }}/images/cloud-foundry/pws-ui.png"><img style="width: 50%; float:right" src="{{site.url}}/images/cloud-foundry/pws-ui.png"></a>

+After a successful [login](https://login.run.pivotal.io/login) you will see a screen similar to this.

 First, i created an organisation called "cuba-ordermanagement".
-This oragnisation contains one "Space".
-A space normally is an aggregation of services and apps that are scoped via project or an environment.
-I created a space called "development", which should describe the phase of the CD pipeline.
+This oragnisation contains one *space*.
+A *space* is an aggregation of services and apps that are scoped via project or an environment.
+I created a space called "development", which should describe the phase of my imaginary continous delivery pipeline pipeline.

 As you see on the right, i already started my apps and one service, so let's get going with the command line again.